Cell Products ⇢ Wild-type cells ⇢

 Figure_4

-Other key enzymes for drug metabolism and detoxification are also active in Def-INT organoids.
+Other key enzymes for drug metabolism and detoxification are also active in the Intestinal organoids.
 The intestinal-specific isoform of Carboxilesterase (CES2) shows activity that can be inhibited by Loperamide.
 GST activity shown is at comparable levels of that found in S9 intestinal fractions and UGT activity is higher than that found in Caco-2 cells.

 Figure 5.
 Activity of other Phase I and Phase II enzymes.
-A) CES2 activity present in Def-INT organoids.
+A) CES2 activity present in the organoids.
 B) GST activity measured by conjugation of 2,4-Dinitrochlorobenzene (CDNB).
 C) UGT activity measured by glucuronidation of 4-Methylumbelliferone (4-MU).

 Figure_5